biohackathon-japan/bh24-plant-breeding-ontology/paper/paper.md

 # Results

-1. The 80 core records capture the entries currently held in PBO.
+1. More than 2200 records capture the entries currently held in PBO, where 80 represent the core records.
 All entries have an ID of the form: PBO:nnnnnnn, where nnnnnnn corresponds to a unique number.
 It is important to note that even though almost all entries are nouns, most of them can also be employed as adjectives with no modification (e.g. inbreeding, mutant).
 Moreover, some entries may also be used as verbs (e.g. to plant, to phenotype).
 A separate property captures the term translations in five languages (Spanish, French, Dutch, German, and Japanese) for each record.
-Each one of the 80 core records has a definition as well as a reference, which corresponds to the source from where the definition was taken (see Table 1).
+Each one of the selected 80 core records has a definition as well as a reference, which corresponds to the source from where the definition was taken (see Table 1).
 Some entries include synonyms as well as acronyms (which for the sake of simplicity are captured within the same group).
 Finally, each entry provides a sample context text, where the term (or an inflection thereof) is employed (see excel file).

-2. An ontology, named PBO, holding 80 core entries has been produced.
+2. An ontology, named PBO, holding around 2200 entries has been produced.
 This ontology aims at filling a gap in the plant breeding community in a way that the terminology could be findable, accessible, interoperable, and reusable (F.A.I.R).
-PBO is not intended to compete with ontologies from authoritative bodies or similar resources (e.g., Food and Agriculture Organization [@AGROVOC], Inter-Active Terminology for Europe [@IATE], Crop Ontology [@Shrestha2012], Agronomy Ontology [@Aubert2017]); on the contrary, it aims at complementing them by providing specially a categorical view of the terminology, which could be used in various languages and enable a better communication among the actors within the plant breeding community.
+PBO is not intended to compete with ontologies from authoritative bodies or similar resources (e.g., Food and Agriculture Organization [@AGROVOC], Inter-Active Terminology for Europe [@IATE], Crop Ontology [@Shrestha2012], Agronomy Ontology [@Aubert2017]); on the contrary, it aims at complementing them by providing specially a categorical view of the terminology, which could be used in various languages and enable a better communication among the relevant actors within the plant breeding community.
 PBO is currently available in OBO and RDF formats - an excel dump is as well available on demand -- so that it could be easily reused, extended and shared.
 Building this ontology with the aid of specialized computational tools not only fostered the development of the terminological resources but also contributed to their quality and future enrichement.

 # Future work